tuananhtran21020280/AdvProg_L4-SimpleAI/Readme.md

 You are required to implement several functions of HangMan game.
 They could be done via the instructions as follows:
 * Step 1: Fork this repo to your own account
 * Step 2: Clone the forked repo to your local via the command: git clone https://github.com/[YOUR_USERNAME]/AdvProg_L4-SimpleAI.git
-* Step 3: Modify the following functions to complete the requirement.:
+* Step 3: Modify the following functions of the 'simpleai.cpp' file to complete the requirement.:
 	* int generateRandomNumber(const int min, const int max);
 	* bool isCharInWord(const char ch, const string& word);
 	* vector<string> filterWordsByLen(int wordLen, const vector<string>& vocabulary);